 Worth over 75.9 billion U.S. dollars as of 2022, Tesla ranked first as the most valuable brand within the automotive sector worldwide, surpassing Toyota and Ford—the U.S. market leader.
-The American brand, worth just over 13.2 billion U.S. dollars in 2022, held over 13 percent of the U.S. light vehicle market shares during the second quarter of 2022.
-Ford was also the best-selling brand in the country in December 2021, followed by Toyota.
-The Japanese manufacturer was a direct competitor of Tesla on the luxury car market, though BMW edged out both brands in 2021 in unit sales.
-Lexus and BMW came second in terms of U.S. consumer satisfaction index score in 2021, with Ford three points behind.
-Chrysler, a division of the Netherlands-based Stellantis, was the brand recording the best initial quality in the U.S. as of July 2021.
-Audi and Volkswagen followed it.
+Ford, worth just over 13.2 billion U.S. dollars in 2022, held around 12.77 percent of the U.S. light vehicle market shares during the first quarter of 2023.
+Ford was also the best-selling brand in the country in December 2022, followed by Toyota.
+While Tesla’s December 2022 sales volume was over three times less than Ford’s and Toyota’s, the brand took the lead in the luxury vehicle market in 2022.
+This was the first year Tesla reached first place in this ranking, edging out BMW.
+BMW came in sixth in terms of U.S. consumer satisfaction index score in 2022, three points behind Tesla and seven points behind Lexus—the leading brand for consumer satisfaction.
+Buick, a division of the U.S.-based General Motors, was the brand recording the best initial quality in the U.S. as of May 2022, followed by Dodge and Chevrolet.

 In March 2022, Ford and General Motors reported halting production at two Michigan manufacturing plants due to the automotive semiconductor shortage.
-The monthly automotive inventory-to-sales ratio crashed in April 2020 and has yet to recover from the effects of the COVID-19 pandemic, including the depleted chip supply.
-Average new vehicle prices shot up for manufacturers between December 2020 and 2021, with Ford recording an increase of over 4,000 U.S. dollars.
+The United States auto industry inventory-to-sale ratio nosedived in April 2020 and reached record low levels in 2022 due to the depleted semiconductor stock and rising raw material prices.
+Price inflation did not just impact vehicle supply.
+The average new vehicle prices rose for many manufacturers between December 2021 and 2022, with Ford recording an increase of nearly 6,000 U.S. dollars.
+Though electric vehicle manufacturers such as Rivian and Tesla were not as impacted by price inflation, an increased demand for electric vehicles puts pressure on this sector.
 Tight supply also remained an issue for many European and Asian brands, including Toyota, Lexus, and Mercedes-Benz.
 The popularity of American brands in the U.S. market could be linked to their more extensive vehicle inventory as of June 2022.